 What colors are available in granite?

 Granite comes in a wide variety of colors, patterns, and styles.
 Anything from white and grey to soft pinks and greens can be available in granite, and there is a large selection of patterns and variations in movement as well.
-We stock more than 30 colors at our fab shop in Jacksboro, TN or you can choose directly from the collections of our suppliers - Triton Stone, OHM International, or SGM Granite and Marble.
+We stock more than 30 colors at our fab shop in Jacksboro, TN or you can choose directly from the collections of our suppliers - Triton Stone Knoxville, GK Granite Atlanta, Nature of Stone Fletcher NC, and others.

 Will my granite have a seam?